dotnet/msbuild-language-service/docs/spec.md

 #### Architectural Overview

-Internal visibility should not be necessary for functional tests as the lsp design should mean that rest requests against the process will be enough.
+Internal visibility should not be necessary for functional tests as the LSP design should mean that REST requests against the process will be enough.
 Access to product internals will likely need to happen for unit tests